 There are several Agile approaches.
 The most popular is SCRUM, where a Product Owner continuously creates specifications as user stories for the development team.
 He plans the activity and works in periods of 2-4 weeks, called sprints.

 Common elements in the web development process

 Regardless of the chosen approach, software development goes through several well-established stages.

-Any feature needs a description that reflects customer’s expectations for the final deliverable.
+Any feature needs a description that reflects the customer’s expectations for the final deliverable.
 In waterfall, the project is described as a whole in the specification document.
-In agile, the project is divided into user stories, which are specified and treated separately.
+In agile, the project is divided into user stories, specified and treated separately.